matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 The Adventure of the Bruce-Partington Plans
 ```

-Watson, in fact, calls attention to this quite explicitly.
-He says:
+And Watson, in fact, calls attention to this quite explicitly.
+He
-Sherlock Holmes just puts his brain into neutral and goes and does
+says: Sherlock Holmes just puts his brain into neutral and goes and
-something fun when he does not have the information he needs to move
+does something fun when he does not have the information he needs to
-forward.
+move forward.

 Conversely, who in the Holmes stories has a bias for action?
 It is
 not Holmes.